A framework for probabilistic prediction of remaining useful life in structural materials: Uncertainty quantification framework

 \section{Uncertainty quantification framework}

-The uncertainty quantification (UQ) framework proposed here, inspired by the works \citep{Nispel2021}, \citep{Dias2019}, and \citep{Dias2018}, encompasses a five-step process.
+The uncertainty quantification (UQ) framework proposed here, inspired by the works \citep{Dias2019}, \citep{Dias2018}, and \citep{Nispel2021}, encompasses a five-step process.
 This process, schematically illustrated in Figure \ref{fig:Uq_framework}, includes stages of statistical inference, sensitivity analysis, uncertainty modeling, uncertainty propagation, and model selection.
 Each of these steps is explored in greater detail below.
+Although this framework is demonstrated for creep models, the same sequence can be applied to fatigue formulations, including stress-based and strain-based life estimation models, or more generally, to any kind of parametric prediction model $y = f(\bm{x})$, which represents the relationship between a quantify of interest $y$ and a set of parameters encapsulated into a vector $\bm{x}$.
+For instance, for the models of section~\ref{sec2} we have $y = t_r$ and $\bm{x} = (P_{\square}, C_{\square})$, where $\square \in \{LM, OSD, MS\}$.